ansible-middleware/ansible-middleware-workshop/instructions/6-configuring-jboss-eap.md

 This confirms the postgresql driver is installed; now exit the JBoss cli, logout from the node and go back to the ansible directory.

-## Integrating with JBSC
+## Integrating with JBoss Core Services

-To be able to access our JBoss EAP clusters from the outside world we need to integrate with JBCS.
+To be able to access our JBoss EAP clusters from the outside world we need to integrate with the HTTP server installed by JBCS.
 To do this we need to update the eap_configuration.yml.j2 file to add mod_cluster configuration.

 Add the following to the bottom of the file: